ObjectModules/deploy/[Mapping]-Concept.md

 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/figure4.png)

 ##Parameter
-One thing to be noted that every process above is unique.
-Food and the way to getting the best of food is different scheme.
-The way that the food is reached by you is also different.
+One thing to be noted that every process above is unique. _Food_ and the way to getting the best of _food_ is different scheme.
+The way that the _food_ is reached by you is also different.
 So all is unique.

+Let try to replace the word of _food_ to _info_:
+_Info_ and the way to getting the best of _info_ is different scheme.
+The way that the _info _is reached by you is also different.
 So when applying to our case the diagram will be shown as below:
 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/figure5.png)